airlabitu/door_sign/README.md

-This repository has all the information needed to setup the AIR Lab "Door sign" system on a Raspberry Pi
+This repository has all the information needed to setup the AIR Lab "Door sign" system on a Raspberry Pi.

+Current version is simply a Raspberry Pi showing a image by automatically running an exported Processing sketch at boot.

 # Steps to setup the system